What Is the Difference Between Bankruptcy and Debt Agreement?

 Forced

-Bankruptcy is a legally dictated and governed process that makes it explicit as to which steps need to be taken, when and which decisions are to be taken at the sole discretion of the appointed trustee.
+Bankruptcy is a legally dictated and governed process that makes it explicit as to which steps need to be taken, when, and which decisions are to be taken at the sole discretion of the appointed trustee.

 Debt Agreements as a Possible Alternative To Bankruptcy

 A Part IX/9 Debt Agreement is between a delinquent debtor and its creditors.
-Instead of a Trustee selling your assets, you offer a repayment plan over a period (maximum of three years).
+Instead of a trustee selling your assets, you offer a repayment plan over a period (maximum of three years).
 It is unlikely that creditors will be repaid in total during this period.
-At the end of the repayment period, your debts are wiped, and the creditor can not pursue you for the unpaid portion of the debt.
+At the end of the repayment period, your debts are wiped, and the creditor cannot pursue you for the unpaid portion of the debt.